top of page

 Details from Black Panther Got Loose From the Bronx Zoo

-The article details how the Panther managed to sneak out of the cage.
+The New York Times article that inspired this project, details how the panther managed to sneak out of the cage.
 It recounts how a police squad tried to hunt it down, and how it scared park visitors and ate their lunch from picnic baskets.